rouvinerh/SecJournal/website-security/websockets.md

 # Taken from HackTricks
 ```

-When the protocols are switched, a channel is opened for bi-directional communications and would remain open until either side closes the channel and the connection terminates.&#x20;
+When the protocols are switched, a channel is opened for bi-directional communications and would remain open until either side closes the channel and the connection terminates.
+This no longer uses the `http://` wrapper, and instead uses `ws://`.

-The exploitation happens when we intercept and change the traffic that is being sent through the WebSocket, and this can be done using Burpsuite.
-For example, we can use this to exploit XSS, SQL Injection, or even Command Injection in some rare cases.
+Traffic sent through the socket can be manipulated using Burpsuite and payloads can be added.
+Depending on how the websocket application processes information, vulnerabilities like XSS, SQLI and Command Injection are all possible.

 The most common attack however is **Cross-Site Websocket hijacking**, which involves exploitation of the cookie that is used to identify a user.
 Sometimes, these cookies could be tagged to each unique user, and stealing it allows for impersonation of another user and reading of sensitive information.

 ## Example

-This is the lab we will be using for this example:
+This is the lab I completed:

 {% embed url="https://portswigger.net/web-security/websockets/cross-site-websocket-hijacking/lab" %}